octohouse/houzes-property-feed/README.txt

 * Only process BLM if it's not empty and log if it is.
 Previously it would bomb out if it came across a BLM that was empty

 = 2.2.1 - 2024-04-22 =
-* Added new filters to change images, brohchure and EPC filenames imported from Alto
+* Added new filters to change images, brochure and EPC filenames imported from Alto
 * Correction whereby some core post data (i.e. author) didn't update in CSV and XML imports

 = 2.2.0 - 2024-04-19 =